 Expert Design Tips to Create a Modern Retro Kitchen

 While certain design elements have remained “classics” for decades, there are also style trends that regularly reoccur.
 The retro vibes of the ’50s, ’60s and ’70s may have drifted out of style a few decades ago, but they’re now making a comeback in a big way.
 From high-end fashion to caravans and interior design, we’re seeing a resurgence of retro style everywhere, often accompanied by a modern twist.
 This is fantastic news for those who want to let their bright and bold personalities shine through, with retro providing plenty of opportunities for you to put a unique twist on your kitchen design.
+These vintage kitchen design ideas, from colourful splashbacks to melamine accents, will inspire you – and check out our full guide for modern retro kitchen additional kitchen ideas and practical guidance on bringing your dream looks to reality.

 To help you get inspired, we’ve put together some expert design tips to create a modern retro kitchen